jayanshb/Quant-Trading/README.md

 • The losses, compared to the profits, were significantly less.</br>
 • The interquartile range for the losses was less as compared to the profits on the AAPL stock.

+### LSTM Stock Price Predicition

+Long Short term networks are very useful when dealing with sequential data.
+They are useful in particular when dealing with long term memory connections — they solve the problem of vanishing gradients.
+In this program, we train the recurrent neural network on a 60 day window and predict the price of the AAPL stock following the 60th day.

+#### Network Structure

+#### Dataset
+The dataset was generated using pandas.data_reader.
+The data consisted of AAPL close price from 2013-01-01 to 2020-06-26.

+#### Results -
+The Neural Network was able to predict stock prices with an overall <b>testing RSME error of 3.59 </b> </br>

+#### Network loss convergence